AFC North: 2000s

 The decade began with the Baltimore Ravens winning the division and Super Bowl XXXV.
 The team's defense, led by linebacker Ray Lewis, was arguably one of the best defenses of all time.

 The Pittsburgh Steelers won the AFC Central in 2001.

 In 2002, the NFL realigned into eight divisions of four teams.
 The Jaguars and Titans—the latter winning the AFC Central title in 2000—were both moved to the new AFC South, while the rest of the AFC Central remained intact and was renamed the AFC North.
 The Bengals, Browns, and Steelers were guaranteed to remain in a division together in any circumstance; this was part of the NFL's settlement with the city of Cleveland in the wake of the 1995 Cleveland Browns relocation controversy.
 The division, geographically speaking, thus became the shortest driving distance between each team among the NFL's eight divisions, as three of the teams are located within close proximity of Interstate 70 (with the one city that is not, Cleveland, being two hours north of I-70), and the distance between Baltimore and Cincinnati (the two teams furthest away from each other) being only 526 mi apart.
 The Browns and Steelers, the two closest rivals, even ride a bus to their games instead of flying.

-Since realignment, the Steelers have won the division title seven times, and the Ravens and Bengals have each won four times.
+Since realignment, the Steelers have won the division title nine times, the Ravens have won the division eight times, the Bengals have each won four times.
 The Steelers have swept all divisional opponents twice, in 2002 and 2008 (going 7 for 7 both times, winning against the Browns in a 2002 AFC Wildcard game and the Ravens in the 2008 AFC Championship), and the Ravens and Bengals have swept all three divisional opponents once each, the Bengals in 2009 and Ravens in 2011.